sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 Note:

 - simplifying the procurement of open source will encourage the use of open source (bit of a chicken/egg situation)
-- Regarding access to developers 95% of SMEs surveyed in 2017 do not see the GC as a buyer.
+- Regarding access to developers, 95% of SMEs surveyed in 2017 do not see the GC as a buyer.
   - Through a **simplified and expedited** process that **reduces the barriers** that these organizations (including startups) and freelancers face, and a **targeted communications strategy** (to diverse businesses such as those that are Black, and Indigenous led), this pilot is **expected to increase access to IT talent that the GC is currently missing out on**
 - reduced workload burden on procurement officers - we propose that they will help put guardrails in place but largely be uninvolved in the micro-procurement process
 - Strategic procurement of open source code can bring knowledge into IT teams that is not currently there.
 Suppliers will be contracted to solve problems and when they turn over the open source code, ESDC IT teams will be able to learn from suppliers in almost a train the trainer sort of way.
 This would enable IITB to build capacity in-house and embed modern tools and practices within IITB teams.